wpilibsuite/frc-docs/source/docs/software/sensors/accelerometers-software.rst

         Accelerometer accelerometer = new BuiltInAccelerometer();

-        // Create a LinearDigitalFilter that will calculate a moving average of the measured X acceleration over the past 10 iterations of the main loop
+        // Create a LinearFilter that will calculate a moving average of the measured X acceleration over the past 10 iterations of the main loop

         LinearFilter xAccelFilter = LinearFilter.movingAverage(10);